yuyatinnefeld/yuyatinnefeld.github.io/docs/_posts/2024-01-17-istio-hands-on-pt3.md

 ![Circuit Breaking Kiali](/images/post-20240117/circuit-breaking.png)

 ## Retries {#retries}
-Istio has alread retry logic.25ms + intervals after 1s fail and 2 retries before returning an error
+Istio is equipped with retry logic that includes a 25ms initial delay, followed by intervals after a 1-second failure, and a total of 2 retries before an error is returned.

 Example: The maximum number of retries to 2 when calling reviews:v1 service, with a 1s timeout per retry attempt.